736B796E6574/msp-2/README.md

 ### Gameboard
 ![Screenshot 2022-06-16 at 22 37 07](https://user-images.githubusercontent.com/98256205/174170108-505a268a-d3ed-4a4c-81e3-9969cd2f444d.png)
--The gameboard is a 4x4 board of cards which can be flipped over with a click.
+- The gameboard is a 4x4 board of cards which can be flipped over with a click.
 Displayed here are a matching pair which will stay overturned when found to be matching.
 Were they not matching they would turn back over to the starting position.